dsa-shua/FPGA-SystolicArray/README.md

 <p>
   Currently, the repository name is 3x3 [...] but this is really a bigger one at 8x8.
-  However, the implementation does not only end at an 8x8 since this can be "tiled" and be extended to a 32x32 systolic array.
+  However, the implementation does not only end at an 8x8 since this will be "tiled" and be extended to a 32x32 systolic array.
   The implementation is from the bottom up hence I am starting with a small tile going up to a bigger tile.
   Controller implementation would be done soon.